italktocomputers/StringQuery/README.md

 To do / issues:

-    - Error pointer not always pointing to correct location.
     - Trailing white spaces after a string throws a syntax error.
-    - Do not show entire line of code during error.
-Hard to understand when longer than a single line.

 Note: THIS SOFTWARE IS IN ALPHA AND SHOULD NOT BE USED IN PRODUCTION.
 I HAVE ONLY COMPILED USING GCC
       ON CENTOS 6.6.